MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/@assign-teams-licenses.md

 ## Using PowerShell

 You enable and disable Teams through PowerShell in the same way that you would for any other service plan license.
-You'll need the service plan names for Teams, which are:
+You'll need the identifiers for the service plans for Teams, which are as follows:

 - Microsoft Teams: TEAMS1
 - Microsoft Teams for GCC: TEAMS_GOV